 The download contains detailed information on the suppliers and their product lines, alongside contact details to aid purchasing or hiring decisions.

-Emissions and dust control systems for mining
+Emissions and dust suppression systems for mining sites

 While mining vehicles and beneficiation plants emit harmful particles and greenhouse gases, floating dust accounts for a major proportion of particulate matter (PM) emissions at mine sites.